 You can leave home for any period of time to exercise or see friends and family outdoors.
 There are no limits on the number of times you can leave home.

 You can meet in a group of up to ten people from a maximum of two households outdoors in a public place to socialise or exercise (children under 12 months of age not included in the limit).
 An outdoor public place means areas accessible to everyone, including local parks and beaches.
 This replaces the limit of five people from a maximum of two households.

-When you leave home, you must use a face covering, unless you have a reason for not doing so.
+When you leave home, you must use a face mask, unless you have a reason for not doing so.
 Face masks remain mandatory indoors (except in your own home) and no longer required outdoors where it is possible to stay more than 1.5 metres away from people you don’t live with.
 To find out what specific restrictions you must follow, please visit the current restrictions page.